 - What is faith sensitivity and how does it relate to familiar MHPSS modules and guidelines?

 - Faith sensitivity as an aspect of localisation of aid

 - Faith-sensitive assessment and planning

 - Faith-sensitive psychosocial programming

 The training was developed in collaboration between the ACT Alliance, the Joint Learning Initiative on Faith & Local Communities (JLI), Islamic Relief Worldwide (IRW), and the DCA Learning Lab.

-The collaboraters are holding a webinar on the new online training tool on Faith-Sensitive Humanitarian Response Focus on MHPSS on June 3, 2020.
+The collaboraters held a webinar on the new online training tool on Faith-Sensitive Humanitarian Response Focus on MHPSS on June 3, 2020.